 We started off small and it will be gradually being spread out across the organisation.
 Now, we use electronic signatures for all commercial contracts that we hold.

 The beauty of the DocuSign arrangement is the originator of the document controls who can edit the document.
 The speed of the transaction is also facilitated much quicker because it’s a simple matter of opening a document and signing.
 It allows us to avoid the postage costs of the documents, the risk of someone trying to edit them, and ensures we end up with an audit trail of a completed transaction with, for example, a construction company.

-Q: Were aspects of DocuSign that influenced your decision to go with us?
+Q: What aspects of DocuSign influenced your decision to go with us?

 Security was essential.
 The fact that the solution was compliant with European standards was important to us in our consideration.